 However, if you do need to link to a Microsoft Office file in your SharePoint site, you can upload it to the root Documents library.

 Go to your site's home page and click on Site Actions, then select View All Site Content.
-The Documents library there should be set up to allow .doc, .docx, .xls, and .ppt files.*
+The Documents library there should be set up to allow .doc, .docx, .xls, and .ppt files.* Upload the files to this Documents library, link to them on your pages anywhere in your site and they will open for users.

 What is the difference between the Slideshow web part and the Gallery web part?